Azure/ARO-RP/docs/monitoring.md

 * At the moment of writing, the change feed does not log record deletions.
 It logs only changes.
 Deallocated clusters are deleted from the monitoring list only if they were seen in the `DeletingProvisioningState` by the monitor.
-  The monitor reads the change feed every 10 seconds, so we should except exclude cases when `OpenShiftClusterDocuments` have the `DeletingProvisioningState` less than 10 seconds.
+  The monitor reads the change feed every 10 seconds, so we should avoid cases when `OpenShiftClusterDocuments` have the `DeletingProvisioningState` for less than 10 seconds.
 * Each monitor aims to check each cluster it "owns" every 5 minutes; it walks the local database map and distributes checking over lots of local goroutine workers.